SQream/dataiku_plugin/s3_bulk_load/README.md

 # Plugin information

-Sqreamdb is a data warehouse

-The purpose of this Plugin is to leverage these integrations to speed up data transfers and processing.
+The purpose of this Plugin is to speed up data transfer from s3 to sqreamd.

 How It Works: